retinakundu94/0311124-ph4-05-sqlalchemy-relationships/README.md

 # Flask SQLAlchemy Relationships

-Learning goals:
+## Learning goals:

-- Build RESTful CRUD for a new model

-- Create a one to many relationship between two models
+- Create a one to many relationship using `db.relationship` and `db.ForeignKey`

-- Create a many to many relationship between three models
+- Create a many to many relationship using `association_proxy`

+## Getting Started

+Fork / clone the repository and run `pipenv install` followed by `pipenv shell`.
+From there `cd server`.

+To test your code you can use `flask shell`.